City Guide to Berlin, Germany | Must See Attractions, City Cards & Public Transportation

-- Designated bus and tram stops are marked by a sign with a green ‘H’ inside of a yellow circle, known as Haltestelle in German.
+Designated bus and tram stops are marked by a sign with a green ‘H’ inside of a yellow circle, known as Haltestelle in German.

-- Look for the posted sign with the bus numbers and schedule to find what buses and trams stop there and when the next one will arrive.
+Look for the posted sign with the bus numbers and schedule to find what buses and trams stop there and when the next one will arrive.

-- Some stations have a digital sign showing the bus number, bus name, and time of arrival for the next couple of buses/trams.
+Some stations have a digital sign showing the bus number, bus name, and time of arrival for the next couple of buses/trams.

-- On board, most buses and trams have a digital screen that lists the next stop.
+On board, most buses and trams have a digital screen that lists the next stop.
 If you’re on an older bus that doesn’t have this feature, use the google transit map (Google Maps) on your phone to see where you’re at in relation to your stop.
 Alternatively, ask the driver or another passenger for help in disembarking at the correct station.

-- Buses may not always stop at every stop, so be sure to indicate to the driver that you want to get off the bus at the next stop by pressing the “Stop” button.
+Buses may not always stop at every stop, so be sure to indicate to the driver that you want to get off the bus at the next stop by pressing the “Stop” button.
 These buttons are located on the yellow poles throughout the bus and labeled with the word “stop”.

-There are over 20 tram lines.
+There are over 20 tram lines in Berlin.
 Metrotrams run more often than regular trams do.
-Times of operation vary by line, check timetables to find out more.
+Keep in mind, times of operation vary by line and you can check timetables to find out more.